 To: All employees

-With great sadness, we announce the sudden demise of our colleague [FIRST AND LAST NAME] on [DATE].
-[FIRST NAME] had been a great co-worker since her first day in our organization and will be missed dearly.
-Please remember her family through these challenging moments.
+With great sadness, we announce the sudden passing of our colleague [FIRST AND LAST NAME] on [DATE].
+[FIRST NAME] had been a great co-worker since their first day in our organization and will be missed dearly.
+Please remember their family through these challenging moments.

-If you would like to attend her burial ceremony on [DATE], kindly talk to your immediate supervisor regarding the time off.
+If you would like to attend [FIRST NAME]’s funeral ceremony on [DATE], kindly talk to your immediate supervisor regarding the time off.
 If you feel overwhelmed by our dear colleague’s death, you can seek the help of a grief counselor who will be available onsite on [DATE].